 Also, this Sharingan cannot be taken by force; it has to be given by the natural bearer.
 Otherwise, once the stolen Sharingan is implanted, it will implode the thief's brain or gangrene the body part in which it is implanted.

 The Mangekyō Sharingan also has its costs.
 Once activated and depending on jutsu usage, the user will be blind in that particular eye for 72 hours.

 The Mangekyō Sharingan can only be achieved by going into and reverting from the Karasu Tengu berserker state for the first time.
-This state is induced by consuming pills made from the panther cap mushroom and as the name implies, takes the form of a tengu with corvine characteristics.
+This state is induced by consuming pills made from the panther cap mushroom that grows within the Tengu Forest and as the name implies, takes the form of a tengu with corvine characteristics.
 And much like the ancient depiction of tengu, this berserker state renders the Uchiha in question little more than a bloodthirsty killing machine, their intelligence supplanted by bloodlust and unable to distinguish enemy from ally.
 For this reason, they only induce this state as a last resort and warn their allies to clear their line of vision.
 The Uchiha in question will revert back to their normal state once their bloodlust has been sated or if they see their reflection.
 Once reverted, the Uchiha will be rendered feeble and unable to use chakra for 72 hours.

 And to further prove my nerdhood:

 *After everything I learned about ravens (mostly from here and here), as well as YouTube, I figured, "why not portray the Uchiha as raven demons?"
 There's gotta be more species of demons than Naruto and his ilk, and besides--don't they look pretty corvine to begin with?

 And before you ask, no, my version of the Uchiha don't lay eggs.
 In my 'verse, once demons attain human forms, they become viviparous like humans.